 Our Reconciliation Action Plan (RAP)

 Hepburn Shire’s Reconciliation Action Plan will be developed with Council Staff, Councillors and our local Aboriginal and Torres Strait Islander community and representatives from relevant organisations.

-Establishment of the following two groups to assist with the development of a draft Plan is now being undertaken:
+The following two groups are established to assist with the development of a draft RAP:

 The RAP Working Group – comprising staff from Hepburn Shire Council

-The RAP Community Reference Group – led by Council and comprising Dja Dja Wurrung and local Aboriginal and Torres Strait Islander representatives and local community members with experience in reconciliation.
+The RAP Community Reference Group – led by Council and comprising Dja Dja Wurrung, local Aboriginal and Torres Strait Islander representatives and local community members with experience in reconciliation.